Netru Indru Naalai (1974 film): Soundtrack

+All song were composed by M. S. Viswanathan, except "Nerungi Nerungi Pazhagum Pothu..." which was composed by K. V. Mahadevan.
+The song "Paadum Podhu Naan" is set in Mohanam raga.

 Release and reception

 Netru Indru Naalai was released on 12 July 1974.
-Kanthan of Kalki appreciated the film for Shanmugham and Amirtham's cinematography, as well as Ramachandran's flawless youthful looks and stunts despite his age.
+Kanthan of Kalki appreciated the film for Shanmugham and Amirtham's cinematography, as well as Ramachandran's flawless youthful looks and stunts despite his advanced age.